silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/01_Creating_And_Editing_Content/04_Working_With_Images_And_Documents.md

 <div class="note" markdown="1">
 By default, uploaded files are placed in the "Uploads" directory.

-If you place an image in a page, and later move or rename that image the CMS will automatically keep track of those changes, so your webpage will remain unchanged - you don't even have to republish the page.
+If you place an image in a page, and later move or rename that image the CMS will automatically keep track of those changes, so your webpage will remain unchanged—you don't even have to republish the page.
 </div>

 ## Uploading images to the Files library

 Navigate to the **Files** section in the CMS menu.
-You should see a grid or list of files (and folders containing files) that have already been uploaded to the CMS, otherwise you have a empty files area.
+You should see a grid or list of files (and folders containing files) that have already been uploaded to the CMS, otherwise you probably have an empty files area.

 Before you upload your images or files you may wish to create a new folder, or navigate to an existing folder to upload a file into in order to keep your files orderly (More about this in the section [Managing Files](https://userhelp.silverstripe.org/en/4/creating_pages_and_content/working_with_images_and_documents/#managing-files)).
 You can navigate up and down the folder structure by clicking on folders or clicking the back arrow.

-Click the button ***Upload*** button to choose your file(s) from your computer to upload, or alternatively you can drag and drop your file(s) into the main **Files** area.
+Click the button ***Upload*** button to choose your file(s) from your computer which you wish to upload, or alternatively you can drag and drop your file(s) into the main **Files** library area.
 <!-- (this will automatically start the upload). -->

 ![Files selection](/docs/en/_images/files-section.png)